LinSwanSaung/clinicinformationsystem/backend/database/README.md

 ## Migrations

-### `_archived_migrations/`

-Contains historical migration files that were applied to existing deployments.
-These are archived for reference but are **not used for fresh installations**.

-**Note:** Migrations have been archived because:

-- The schema.sql file is comprehensive and up-to-date
+**All historical migrations have been removed.** The `schema.sql` file is the **single source of truth**.

+**Why migrations were removed:**

+- ✅ Schema verification confirmed `schema.sql` matches the current database exactly (20 tables verified)
-- Fresh installs can bootstrap from schema.sql
+- ✅ Fresh installs bootstrap directly from `schema.sql`
-- Existing deployments already have migrations applied
+- ✅ Existing deployments already have all migrations applied
+- ✅ Maintaining duplicate migration files was a maintenance burden

+**Verification:**
+Run `npm run db:verify-schema` or `node scripts/verify-schema-comprehensive.js` to verify `schema.sql` matches your database.

-If you need to reference historical migrations, see the `_archived_migrations/` directory.
+**If you need to reference historical changes:**

+- Check git history for previous migration files (they were removed in commit `2ffc928`)
+- All changes are reflected in the current `schema.sql`

 ## Seeds